tybottorff/bottorffdocs/notes/literature_notes.md

  - Tscm/Tcm show superior persistance and antitumor immunity compared to Tem and Teff cells
  - naive T cells in hyporesponsive state (small size, low proliferation, low metabolism)
  - TCMs in lymphoid organs and do not have immediate lytic function, TEMs in nonlymphoid tissues and have lytic activity and higher levels of receptors for migration to inflamed tissues
+# Metabolic plasticity of T cell fate decision
+ - metabolic stress can lead to exhaustion
 # MHC-II alleles shape the CDR3 repertoires of conventional and regulatory naive CD4<sup>+</sup> T cells
  - **H2-A<sup>j</sup> favors selection of narrower and more hydrophobic CDR3 repertoire compared to H2-A<sup>b</sub> in mice**
 # MHC class II (DRB) promoter polymorphism and its role in parasite control among malaria patients